List of Official NFL Team Hashtags & Emoji

 Detroit Lions (#OnePride)

 I’m torn on #OnePride.
-It’s creative and easy to remember, but something bugs me… actually I hate it.
-Great uniforms though.
+It’s creative and easy to remember, but something bugs me… actually I like it.
+Great uniforms, great coach, great Hard Knocks.

 Houston Texans (#WeAreTexans)

 Gag… c’mon Houston.
-Tough year to be a Texans fan.
+Another tough year to be a Texans fan.

 Dallas Cowboys (#DallasCowboys)

 It’s good strictly from a practical standpoint.
 You can also find many fans using #CowboysNation or even #CowboysFam.
 Dallas has a huge Twitter following which you can tap into.